capiedrav/recipes-api/README.md

 # recipes-api
-Project of the course Build a Backend REST API with Python and Django (Udemy)
+Project for the course Build a Backend REST API with Python and Django (Udemy)